iascchen/SwiftCoreDataSimpleDemo/README.md

 ## Step by Step

+### Common Steps

 1. Create an Empty Application, and select in Swift language and use CoreData.
-2. Create some entity in `SwiftCoreDataSimpleDemo.xcdatamodeld`, such as Family and Member.
-Generate the NSManagedObject files.
-3. Modify generated code about persistentStoreCoordinator in AppDelegate.swift to CoreDataStore.
+2. Modify generated code about persistentStoreCoordinator in AppDelegate.swift to CoreDataStore.
-4. Modify generated code about NSManagedObjectContext in AppDelegate.swift to CoreDataHelper.
+3. Modify generated code about NSManagedObjectContext in AppDelegate.swift to CoreDataHelper.
-5. Adjust AppDelegate.swift to use CoreDataStore and CoreDataHelper.
+4. Adjust AppDelegate.swift to use CoreDataStore and CoreDataHelper.
-6. Add func demoFamily() and demoMember() to AppDelegate.swift, this func is a demo to access CoreData.
-7. If you want to use CoreDataHelper in UIViewController, you'd better add a CoreDataHelper instance for each UIViewController.
-All CoreDataHelper instance share one CoreDataStore defined in AppDelegate.swift.

-There are a detail documents in Chinese at [here](https://github.com/iascchen/SwiftCoreDataSimpleDemo/blob/master/docs/swift_coredata_sample.md).
-Or you can read the pictures and the codes. :)
+### Data Models

+1. Create some entity in `SwiftCoreDataSimpleDemo.xcdatamodeld`, such as Family and Member.
+2. Add "members" attribute of Family, set relationship with Member/family, and "to Many", select delete rule as "Cascaded".
+3. Add "family" attribute of Member, set relationship with Family/members, and "to One", unselect the checkbox of "Options".
-## Write NSManagedObject in Swift
+4. Generate the NSManagedObject files in Swift.

-I tried to write a NSManagedObject class named Member.swift according to [Implementing Core Data Managed Object Subclasses](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/WritingSwiftClassesWithObjective-CBehavior.html#//apple_ref/doc/uid/TP40014216-CH5-XID_66).
+5. You have to add sentences like `@objc(ClassName)` to Member.swift and Family.swift manually.
+(Thanks for joshhinman's contributions.)

     import CoreData